kosamad/the-meadow-project/README.md

 ![Footer](documentation/final/footer.PNG)

 The footer gives easy access to contact information (email address, address and phone number) to a user and links to social media sites.
 These change colour when they are hovered over.
+The email address part of the footer is a clickable link that redirects a user to the contact page (new tab).

 It also promts then to 'sign up to the site' and gives a redirect link to the sign up page.
 If already logged in, this content changes to positively remind a user that they will be the first to receive the site's news.